 Writing in 3-D, Part III: Despair

-Three-dimensional writing is the art of surrounding readers with your story, pulling them in and making them a part of it rather than just a reader.
+3-D writing is the art of surrounding readers with your story, pulling them in and making them a part of it rather than just a reader.
 Dialogue, Description and Despair are three key facets: the three Ds of 3-D writing.
-The last key: Despair.
+The last key:

-I’m not referring to what the writer feels as she struggles to get the dialogue and description perfect or when yet another agent rejection letter appears by e-mail.
+No, I’m not referring to what the writer feels as she struggles to get the dialogue and description perfect or when yet another agent rejection email appears.

 I’m talking about the characters’ emotions coming off the page and surrounding the reader in 3-D. Whether it’s despair, anger, anxiety, love, fear, euphoria, or murderous rage, getting the reader to internalize the character’s emotion is critical.
-Great dialog and perfect description are bland and boring without emotion.
+Great dialogue and perfect description are bland and boring without emotions.
 Telling the reader how the character feels doesn’t do the job.

 Let’s visit Laurie in the pub again.
 Here are two of the same examples used in the previous article on description.

 Version 1: Laurie sat at the bar, depressed.
 She glanced occasionally toward the door.
 Then he walked in.
 He was tall, handsome and well-dressed, and caught her eye immediately.